dcox2005/Machine_Learning/prog6/code_NN/Readme.md

-# Implementation of the forwardfeed neural network using stachastic gradient descent via backpropagation.
+# Implementation of the forwardfeed neural network using stochastic gradient descent via back-propagation.

 You will do the coding in these files: `math_util.py` and `nn.py`.